IMOKURI/fast-fourier-transform-example/README.md

 ### Feature

 1. Generate Random Number (-1 <= n <= 1) ... *1
-1. Low/High/Band Pass Filtering of *1 ... *2
+1. Low/High/Band Pass and Band Stop Filtering of *1 ... *2
 1. DFT of *1 and *2 ... *3
 1. Drawing Chart of *1 ~ *3